kobi-2/kobi-2/README.md

 **kobi-2/kobi-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on (as if): chatbot
+- 🔭 I’m currently working on (as if): NLP
 - 🌱 I’m currently learning (if i get any time after all the rest i take 😛):  varieties of stuff
 - 🤝 I’m looking to (ehem) collaborate on : almost anything exciting 😅
 <!-- - 👯 I’m looking to collaborate on: -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 🍕 My current interests (except eating pizza) are: ML, NLP, HCI
+- 🍕 My current interests (except eating pizza) are: ML, NLP, CV, HCI
 - 💬 (Don't) Ask me about: anything
 <!-- - 📫 How to reach me: send a raven maybe? or maybe just an email at [almushabbir@iut-dhaka.edu](almushabbir@iut-dhaka.edu) -->
 <!-- - ⚡ Fun fact: ... -->